cis5710/cis5710-homework/hw4-multicycle/README.md

 Your divider module is pipelined and so, theoretically, you could start back-to-back independent divide operations on consecutive cycles for improved performance.
 However, your datapath will not (yet) take advantage of this and so consecutive divide operations will take 8 cycles each.
 Thus, *k* consecutive divide operations will take *8k* cycles.

-You can run the processor tests via `pytest --exitfirst --capture=no -k runCocotbTestsProcessor testbench.py`.
+You can run the processor tests via `pytest --exitfirst --capture=no testbench.py -k runCocotbTestsProcessor`.
 These include some simple assembly test cases as well as all of the riscv-tests and dhrystone.

 All told, the datapath changes amount to around a dozen lines of code.